 The heart is divided into four hollow chambers, two on the right and two on the left.
 In performing its basic job — pumping blood throughout the body — the heart uses its left and right sides for different tasks.

-Blood moves through your baby's heart in one direction through valves that open and close as the heart beats.
-The valve that allows blood out of your baby's heart and into the lungs to pick up oxygen is called the pulmonary valve.
+Blood moves through the heart in one direction through valves that open and close as the heart beats.
+The valve that allows blood out of the heart and into the lungs to pick up oxygen is called the pulmonary valve.

 In pulmonary atresia, the pulmonary valve doesn't develop properly, preventing it from opening.
 Blood can't flow from the right ventricle to the lungs.

-Before birth, the improperly formed valve isn't life-threatening, because the placenta provides oxygen for your baby instead of the lungs.
-Blood entering the right side of your baby's heart passes through a hole (foramen ovale) between the top chambers of your baby's heart, so the oxygen-rich blood can be pumped out to the rest of your baby's body through the aorta.
+Before birth, the irregular valve isn't life-threatening, because the placenta provides oxygen for the baby instead of the lungs.
+Blood entering the right side of the baby's heart passes through a hole (foramen ovale) between the top chambers of the baby's heart, so the oxygen-rich blood can be pumped out to the rest of the baby's body through the aorta.

-In some cases, there may be a second hole in the tissue that separates the main pumping chambers of your baby's heart, called a ventricular septal defect (VSD).
+Sometimes, there may be a second hole in the tissue that separates the main pumping chambers of the baby's heart.
+This hole is a ventricular septal defect (VSD).

 If there's no VSD, the right ventricle receives little blood flow before birth and often doesn't develop fully.
 This is a condition called pulmonary atresia with intact ventricular septum (PA/IVS).

-In most cases, the exact cause of a congenital heart defect, such as pulmonary atresia, is unknown.
-However, several factors may increase the risk of a baby being born with a congenital heart defect, including:
+The exact cause of a congenital heart defect, such as pulmonary atresia, is usually unknown.
+However, several things may increase a baby's risk of a congenital heart defect, including:

 - A parent who has a congenital heart defect